Arisha004/Postman_Assignment4/README.md

 3. **PUT Request** – Replace post data using chained `postId`
 4. **PATCH Request** – Partially update a post
 5. **DELETE Request** – Delete a post and clear environment variables
 6. **Negative Test** – Test invalid endpoint and assert failure intentionally

+Executed request one by one and attached screenshot of output in screenshots folder attached in github repo.

 ---